Divisiones Regionales de Fútbol in the Community of Madrid: Some teams playing in this level

-Tercera de Aficionados
+Segunda de Aficionados

-The Tercera de Aficionados is the ninth level of competition in the Spanish League Football in the Community of Madrid.
-It lies immediately below the Segunda de Aficionados.
+The Segunda de Aficionados is the ninth level of competition in the Spanish League Football in the Community of Madrid.
+It lies immediately below the Primera de Aficionados.

-The league consists of 11 groups: one group of 17 teams and ten of 18.
-At the end of the season the first 2 teams in each group are promoted to the Segunda de Aficionados.
+The league consists of 24 groups of 16 teams.
+At the end of the season the first 2 teams in each group are promoted to the Primera de Aficionados.

 The first team is promoted whenever a reserve team is the promotion zone.